MyEtherWallet/ethereum-lists/README.md

 1. If you do not already have a Github account, sign up. (it's free and easy!)

-2. Navigate to the file you would like to make the adjustment to by clicking it's name.
+2. Navigate to the `src` folder and pick which one you'd like to add:

-3. Click the pencil icon in upper right.
+   - `addresses` folder is for the darklisting or whitelisting ethereum addresses
+   - `contracts` folder is for the different network contracts
+   - `tokens` folder is for the different network tokens
+   - `urls` folder is for the darklisting or whitelisting ethereum urls

+     ```
+     		1. For urls or addresses:
+     			-	Click on the file you wish to update:
-4. If you would like to make an addition:
+     			-	If you would like to make an addition:

-   - Copy the topmost item starting with the first `{` and ending with the `},`
+     				**a.** Copy the top most item starting with the first `{` and ending with the `},`

-   - Paste it right above the first item
+     				**b.** Paste it right above the first item

-   - Replace that information with the new information
+     				**c.** Replace that information with the new information

-   - Some add'l notes on specific files are below.
+     				**d.** Some add'l notes on specific files are below.
 Please skim if you don't know what the fields are.

-5. If you would like to make a correction or remove an item:
+     			-	If you would like to make a correction or remove an item:

-   - Scroll to the item in question
+     				**a.** Scroll to the item in question

-   - Edit the item or remove the item by selecting the top `{` and ending with the `},` and deleting that chunk.
+     				**b.** Edit the item or remove the item by selecting the top `{` and ending with the `},` and deleting that chunk.

-   - Some add'l notes on specific files are below.
+     				**c.** Some add'l notes on specific files are below.
 Please skim if you don't know what the fields are.

-6. Scroll to the bottom. under "Commit changes" enter a reason you are making this change.
+     			-  Scroll to the bottom. under "Commit changes" enter a reason you are making this change.
      				-	Example: _"Adding myetherscam.com to darklist.
 See [link to tweet / reddit post / screenshot]."_
      				- You can also provide more details in the box below.
 Please provide as much detail / evidence as reasonable so reviewers can verify quickly.
+     ```

-7. Click the green "Propose File change" button.
+    	- Click the green "Propose File change" button.

-8. This next page is a review of what you did.
+    	- This next page is a review of what you did.
 Proofread and stuff.

+    	- Click the "Create Pull Request" button.....twice.

+    	- That's it.
+You successfully made a new pull request!

+    2. For tokens or contracts:
+    	-	Click on the network where you would like to implement a change.
+    	-	If you would like to make an addition:
+    		**a.** Click create new file on the upper right side of the screen.
+    		**b.** Name your file with the ethereum address with a `.json` extension. e.g: `0xDECAF9CD2367cdbb726E904cD6397eDFcAe6068D.json`
+    		**c.** Some add'l notes on specific files are below.
+Please skim if you don't know what the fields are.
+    	- If you would like to make a correction or remove an item:
+    		**a.** Navigate to the file.
+    		**b.** Click the pencil to edit or the trash can to delete.
+    		  - When editing, update the relevant information.
+    			-  Scroll to the bottom. under "Commit changes" enter a reason you are making this change.
+    		-	Example: _"Adding myetherscam.com to darklist.
+See [link to tweet / reddit post / screenshot]."_
+    		- You can also provide more details in the box below.
+Please provide as much detail / evidence as reasonable so reviewers can verify quickly.

+    	- Click the green "Propose File change" button.

+    	- This next page is a review of what you did.
+Proofread and stuff.

-9. Click the "Create Pull Request" button.....twice.
+    	- Click the "Create Pull Request" button.....twice.

-10. That's it.
-You successfully made a new pull request and helped make the world a better place!
-Tell all your friends.
+    	- That's it.
+You successfully made a new pull request!

 ## Address Darklist